Preparing for Winter Storage

 Many people ride their bicycles year-round, but if you're getting ready to put yours away for the winter, follow these steps first to ensure it stays in good condition throughout the off-season.

-Thoroughly wash the bike.
+- Thoroughly wash the bike.
 Dirt, mud, grime, and especially road salt can cause corrosion on your bike's frame and parts any time of the year, but it's especially more likely if the bike's sitting dirty for weeks or months at a time.
-See these tips for how to properly wash your bike.

 Note that if you do step #3 (get a tune-up), this will take care of steps #4 and #5 for you!